-Amount and

-Nature of

-Title of Name and Address Beneficial Percent

-Class of Beneficial Owner Ownership of Class

-Common units Randa Duncan Williams (1) 685,481,428 32.3%

-1100 Louisiana Street, 10th Floor

-Houston, Texas 77002
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Common units Randa Duncan Williams (1) 685,481,428 32.3% 1100 Louisiana Street, 10th Floor Houston, Texas 77002

 (1) For a detailed listing of the ownership amounts that comprise Ms. Duncan Williams' total beneficial ownership of our common units, see the table presented in the following section, "Security Ownership of Management," within this Item 12.